topo-gps/ios-manual/en/layers/coordinate_grids.rst

 Coordinate grids
 ================
-Coordinate grids are a collection of curves at regular intervals that show a coordinate system .
+Coordinate grids are a collection of curves at regular intervals that show a coordinate system.

 To add a coordinate grid to the map, go to :ref:`Menu <sec-menu>` > Layers > Coordinate grids.
 The following screen will appear: